jbcodeforce/person-manager/README.md

 ## Requirements

 * Present a list of the active persons in a table format, sortable by name
-* Present a button to enter meeting information like customer, purpose, attendees
+* Present a button to enter meeting information like customer, purpose, attendees and track items to do

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using:

 ```
-# Start
+# Start compose in repo above.
 docker-compose up
+# start app in development mode
 ./mvnw quarkus:dev
 ```

 ## Packaging and running the application

-The application can be packaged using `./mvnw package`.
+The application can be packaged using `./mvnw package -DskipTests`.
 It produces the `person-manager-1.0.0-SNAPSHOT-runner.jar` file in the `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

 The application is now runnable using `java -jar target/person-manager-1.0.0-SNAPSHOT-runner.jar`.

+## Build the image

+## Deploy via knative

 ## Creating a native executable